A Tribute to Claire Thomas

 The best part of this story friends, colleagues, partners, is that the best is yet to come.
 Claire has only just warmed up for this fight.
 She has poured her inspiration into MRG’s new strategic plan with a whole new emphasis on making sure we renew the struggle alongside communities under pressure.
 You may feel that the odds are getting higher against minorities.
 For Claire Thomas and the rest of us at MRG privileged to work with her, we have our sleeves rolled-up and are galvanised for the entrenched battle ahead.
 We believe we have history on our side and that we will build a world where the accident of birth is not the sole determinant of the trajectory of an individual or community.
 We hope you will join us and ensure that no one decides they can speak for you, especially if their agenda is less progressive or believes that human beings are not equal.
 To do that you must find your inner Claire Thomas!

 We held a virtual sofa talk with Claire Thomas on 15 July 2021 at noon BST to reflect on her 25 years with MRG advocating for minority and indigenous rights.
-The event was live on Facebook; you don’t need an account to watch it.
+The event was live on Facebook; you do not need an account to watch it.

 Photo: A photo of Claire Thomas.